 This course expands on front office roles and responsibilities of an Administrative Medical Assistant.
 Major topics covered include: patient account management, medical billing, medical banking services and procedures, management of practice finances, and the use of computers in the medical office including electronic medical record, and safety and emergency practices.
-Prerequisite: MA 115, 116, 211, and 214.
+Prerequisite: Completion of MA 115, MA 116, MA 211, and MA 214, all with a 0.7 or higher.